 Independent Director and Chair

-Stuart was appointed to the board in November 2018 and is a member of the Audit and Risk Committee.
-He is an elected member of Bay of Plenty Regional Council and is also a member of their Audit and Risk Committee and chair of the Regional Transport Committee.
-Stuart was deputy and then mayor of Tauranga City Council from 2004 until 2016.
-He is also the Vice President of Local Government New Zealand and is a trustee on Elms Foundation and Summerhill Charitable Trust.
-Stuart was made an Officer of New Zealand Order of Merit in 2017.
+Stuart was appointed to the Board in November 2018 and is a member of the Audit and Risk Committee.
+He is an elected member of Bay of Plenty Regional Council and a member of their Risk and Assurance Committee, Operations and Monitoring Committee, SmartGrowth Leadership Group and Deputy Chair of the Policy and Strategy Committee.
+Stuart has held a number of governance roles both in the private and public sector and was Mayor of Tauranga from 2004 until 2016.
+He is President of Local Government New Zealand and is a trustee of Summerhill Charitable Trust.
+Stuart was made an Officer of the New Zealand Order of Merit in 2017.

-Brett was appointed to the board in November 2017 and is a member of the Audit and Risk Committee.
-He is also an independent director and chair of Bluelab Corporation and chair of economic development organisation Priority One.
-Brett is the former Chief Executive Officer of Comvita, where he is now a director.
+Brett was appointed to the Board in November 2017 and is a member of the Audit and Risk Committee.
+He is also an independent Director and Chair of Bluelab Corporation and was previously the Chair of economic development organisation, Priority One.
+Brett is the former Chief Executive Officer of Comvita, where he is now a Director.
 Prior to this he held several senior roles with global packaging firm, Tetra Pak.

-“The opportunity for our team members to apply their skills, not only towards Quayside’s commercial objectives, but also towards the Bay of Plenty’s economic, environmental and social development drives many of our people.”
+“The opportunity for our team to apply their skills and expertise, not only towards Quayside’s commercial objectives, but also towards the Bay of Plenty’s economic, environmental and social development drives many of our people.”

 – SCOTT HAMILTON, QUAYSIDE CHIEF EXECUTIVE

 Scott joined Quayside as Chief Executive in 2010 and has led Quayside’s growth and diversification programme.
 He joined Quayside having held senior roles in investment, finance, and funds management with organisations like ASB Group Investments and Barclays Global Investors.
-Scott is a director on the Opotiki Packing and Cool Storage, WNT Ventures, and Huakiwi Services boards.
+Scott is a director on the WNT Ventures, Oriens Capital GP and Huakiwi Services boards.
 Scott is a Chartered Accountant and member of the Institute of Directors.
 He is also Chair of Pillans Point Primary School board.

 Brendon joined Quayside in 2015.
 As Chief Investment Officer, he is responsible for the overall investment strategy and deal execution for Quayside.
 Brendon comes from an investment banking background, having spent 11 years working overseas with the Macquarie Group and the Abu Dhabi Investment Authority focusing on investments in the infrastructure sector.
 Prior to this he spent 10 years in structured finance, funds management and taxation consulting.
 Brendon is an independent director on the board of Honeylab, a research company that develops natural medical products from bees and their environment, and Techion Holdings, a diagnostics company.
 He holds a BCA in accounting and commercial law and a Graduate Diploma in professional accounting and is a member of the Institute of Directors.